3scale-qe/3scale-tests/README.md

 **highly desirable** to deploy own instance(s) of suitable service and change configuration to use this (through `config/settings.local.yaml`

+Backend APIs are referenced by service name in the settings, e.g. 'httpbin', 'httpbin_nossl'.
+These names are used (and kept unchanged) for historical reason to avoid breaking of defined usage.
+In fact they don't represent specific service, but rather an 'interface' of such service implemting its calls.

 ### make tools

 Container image can be built with script that provisions necessary